sap-tutorials/sap-build-apps/tutorials/codejam-04-add-to-cart/codejam-04-add-to-cart.md

 ### Add items to cart
-Now that we have a cart ID, we can add an item to the cart.
+Now that you have a cart ID, you can add an item to the cart.

 1. Navigate back to the product details page – by clicking the name of the current page under the app name in the top-left corner.